 Students will receive in excess of 200 hrs theoretical instruction.
-This will be complemented by a practical project during which they will also design, integrate bench test and qualify a data acquisition system for a fixed or rotary wing aircraft during the course.
+This will be complemented by a practical project during which they will also design, integrate bench tests and qualify a data acquisition system for a fixed- or rotary-wing aircraft during the course.
 The course will address the engineering aspects of instrumenting an airplane, paying attention to issues relating to engineering best practices and airworthiness.
-The course is comprised by the following modules:
+The course is comprised of the following modules:

 - Introduction to Flight Testing

 - General Flight Test Instrumentation

 - EMI and EMC

 Additional options are available including a four (4) week Aviation English language course to ICAO Level 4 which may be completed online prior to commencement of training in Canada.
 An optional five (5) week Academics Refresher is offered for candidates whose degree/diploma is from a non-aviation field such as an electrical or electronics degree